pauldmccarthy/fsleyes/userdoc/quick_start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can change the background and cursor colours via he :ref:`view settings panel <ortho_lightbox_views_view_settings>` (the spanner button on the ortho toolbar).
+You can change the background and cursor colours via the :ref:`view settings panel <ortho_lightbox_views_view_settings>` (the spanner button on the ortho toolbar).